YCChenVictor/blog-articles/concept/complexity.md

-# Title
+# Complexity

 ## Purpose

-With concept of complexity, we can evaluate solution for a problem before diving in.
+With concept of complexity, we can evaluate a solution.

 ## How?